Platonic Transformers: A Solid Choice For Equivariance: Experiments

 \subsection{Experimental Setup}

 All Platonic Transformer variants are built upon RoPE, making them inherently \textit{translation-equivariant}.
 The degree of rotational equivariance is then determined by the choice of a discrete symmetry group $\gG \subset O(n)$ that defines the set of reference frames.
-For instance, selecting the trivial group ($\gG=\emptyset$) results in a purely translation-equivariant model ($T(n)$); it uses only the identity frame.
+For instance, selecting the trivial group ($\gG=\{\mathbf{e}\}$) results in a purely translation-equivariant model ($T(n)$); it uses only the identity frame.
 Choosing the rotational symmetry group of the Tetrahedron provides 12 reference frames, making the model approximately $SE(n)$-equivariant, or $E(n)$-equivariant when including reflections too.

 For fair comparison, we match the computational cost between $SE(n)$ and $T(n)$ models by equating our group-based parallelism with standard multi-head attention.
 For instance, an $SE(n)$ model using the 12-element tetrahedral group with one head per frame is benchmarked against a $T(n)$ baseline with 12 total heads (details in App.~\ref{app:hyperparam_tuning_model_selection}).
 For certain tasks, symmetries can be conditionally broken by using APE or providing an \textit{external reference frame}, yet internal layers critically retain principled weight-sharing.
-Using external frames to break symmetry and APE to provide geometric information are effective strategies, allowing a model to benefit from geometric inputs without being end-to-end constrained by full equivariance \citep{vadgama2025probingequivariancesymmetrybreaking}.
+Using external frames to break symmetry and APE to provide geometric information are effective strategies, allowing a model to benefit from geometric inputs without being end-to-end constrained by full equivariance \citep{vadgama2025probing}.

 For CIFAR-10 and ScanObjectNN, we conducted a comprehensive sweep to find the optimal configuration.
-In contrast, for QM9 and OMol25, we used a sequential process: first, we identified the best architecture via an extensive sweep on QM9, then transferred these hyperparameters to OMol25 for further refinement with a one-million subset before full training (see Appendix \ref{app:exp_details_cifar}-\ref{app:exp_details_omol}).
+In contrast, for OMol25, we used a sequential process: first, we identified the best architecture via an extensive sweep on property prediction on QM9, then transferred these hyperparameters to OMol25 for further refinement with a one-million subset before full training (see Appendix \ref{app:exp_details_cifar}-\ref{app:exp_details_omol}).

+We emphasize that the primary objective of these experiments is not the pursuit of state-of-the-art (SOTA) performance through exhaustive architectural engineering.
+Rather, we aim to empirically validate that our proposed lifting mechanism can convert a standard Vision Transformer into its equivariant counterpart while maintaining a strictly identical computational budget.
+Through this controlled comparison, we demonstrate that Platonic Transformers consistently achieve superior or competitive performance relative to task-specific SOTA methods, thereby establishing the practical efficacy of principled geometric weight-sharing.